Creating Matrix Report

 todo:image_alt_text

-• Matrix row groups area: located on the lower-left corner (lower right for RTL layout).
+• Matrix row groups area: located on the lower‑left corner (lower right for RTL layout).
 This area is automatically created when you add a row group.
-The cells in this area represent members of the row groups hierarchy, and display row group instance values.
+The cells in this area represent members of the row‑groups hierarchy and display row‑group instance values.
 In the figure, these cells are nested row groups.

 • Matrix data area: located in the lower right corner (lower left for RTL layout).
 The matrix data displays detail and grouped data.
 In this example, only aggregated data is used.
-By default, the cells in a group row or column that contain simple expressions that do not include an aggregate function, evaluate to the first value in the group.
-In the figure, the cells display the aggregate totals for the line totals for all sales orders.
+By default, the cells in a group row or column that contain simple expressions that do not include an aggregate function evaluate to the first value in the group.
+In the figure, the cells display the aggregate totals for the line totals of all sales orders.

 Creating a Matrix Template